zmalone/chef-web-docs/source/manage-a-web-app/ubuntu/apply-and-verify-your-web-server-configuration/1/_index.md

 depends 'poise', '~> 2.0'
 ```

-To help unravel this dependency web &ndash; and remove the need for you to manually resolve cookbook dependencies &ndash; we're going to use [Berkshelf](http://berkshelf.com).
+To help unravel this dependency web &ndash; and remove the need for you to manually resolve cookbook dependencies &ndash; we're going to use [Berkshelf](http://berkshelf.com) instead of running the `knife cookbook upload` command.
 Berkshelf uploads your cookbooks to the Chef server and retrieves the cookbooks that your cookbook depends on.

 Berkshelf comes with the Chef DK, so you don't have to install anything.